iamovi/simple-chat-app/README.md

 This is a simple real-time chat application built with Socket.io and Express, made for practice purpose.

 ## Installation
+- make sure nodejs installed on your device, if not then install it from [https://nodejs.org/en](https://nodejs.org/en)

 1. **Clone the repository:**
 ```bash